 Events Food Booth: Several events, such as London Family Farm Day and the Antique and Collectible Fairs involve food booths.
 Volunteers are needed to help plan, set up, take down and help out at the food booths on the day of these events.

 London Family Farm Day: This annual family event is the biggest event of the year, with something for every member of the family!
-Volunteers can help out by helping to plan the event, volunteering on the day or helping to clean up afterward.
+Volunteers can help out in planning and organizing the event, joining the working team on the day in traffic controls, concession booth, children face painting, crafting or cleaning up afterward.
 This fun-filled event is very popular.